jdi-docs/jdi-light/source/includes/_documentation.md

-Then the "Users Table" does not appear during "5" seconds Then the "Users Table" table columns count equals "4" Then the "Users Table" table rows count equals "6" Then the "Users Table" table header has items:
+Then the "Users Table" does not appear during "5" seconds Then the "Users Table" table columns count equals "4" Then the "Users Table" table rows count equals "6" Then the "Users Table" table header has items
-Then the "Users Table" table preview equals values:
-Then the "Users Table" table has size "6"
+Then the "Users Table" table preview equals values Then the "Users Table" table has size "6"
 Then the "Users Table" table has size greater than "3" Then the "Users Table" table has size less or equal to "6"